 If you just got a puppy you need to know this!

 Many people dive into raising a puppy without any knowledge on how puppies work.
 Understanding what your puppy is going through developmentally will help you keep a level head as your puppy ages.
-Without this knowledge you may not handle certain things appropriately which can lead you down an emotionally and financially expensive path.
+Without this knowledge you may come to the wrong conclusions about your puppy’s behavior and have a hard time finding the right solutions.

 Birth – 3 weeks

 Mildly stressing puppies during the first five weeks develops dogs which are; superior in learning, better at handling stress, more outgoing, and learn quicker.
 This needs to be done by the breeder.
 If your breeder is not doing this, you should search elsewhere.
 SOIDT recommends “Puppy Culture” breeders. https://puppyculture.com/ Do not buy puppies from pet stores and heavily investigate your breeder https://www.dogstardaily.com/training/how-select-good-breeder if you are shopping online.
-You do not want to end up supporting a puppy mill. https://positively.com/animal-advocacy/puppy-mills/
+You do not want to end up with a puppy from a puppy mill. https://positively.com/animal-advocacy/puppy-mills/

 3- 5 weeks